623 N. Main Street

-Cody Simmons is the President and sole shareholder of Simmons & Odle, P.C., During his legal career, Cody has had the opportunity to assist individuals and businesses in numerous areas of law.
-His practice currently focuses on the following areas: business entity formation, commercial acquisitions and sales, real estate transactions, basic estate planning and probate matters, contract drafting and review, litigation planning and mitigation, commercial and personal litigation representation.
+Cody Simmons is the President of Simmons & Odle, P.C.
+During his legal career, Cody has had the opportunity to assist individuals and businesses with a myriad of legal issues.
+His practice currently focuses on the following areas: renewable energy development, business entity formation, commercial acquisitions and sales, real estate transactions, estate planning and probate matters, contract drafting and review and litigation planning and mitigation, commercial and personal litigation representation.

 Cody has extensive experience in a wide range of business and litigation matters.
 He helps his clients structure their business entities and then assists them as they grow by providing counsel in virtually every aspect of the business that the law touches.
-Cody also provides ongoing representation for numerous agricultural, wholesale, technology, and retail companies in employment, transactional, financing and litigation matters.
+Cody also provides ongoing representation for numerous renewable energy, agricultural, wholesale, technology, and retail companies in real estate, employment, transactional, financing and litigation matters.

-Some of Cody’s notable recent cases include the following:
+Some of Cody’s recent work includes the following:

 Represented agricultural retailer in multi-state stock and asset acquisition

 Represented manufacturer of agricultural and industrial equipment in stock based buy-out of competitor